runziggurat/zcash/README.md

 ## Running the Tests

 Ziggurat currently uses rust's standard test runner, a simple `cargo test -- --test-threads=1` should suffice.
-We use the single threaded executor as spinning up multiple test nodes isn't supported.
+We use the single threaded executor as spinning up multiple test nodes isn't currently supported.